hiroyuki-kasai/SGDLibrary/README.md

 Last page update: November 04, 2016

-Latest library version: 1.0.3 (see Release notes for more info)
+Latest library version: 1.0.4 (see Release notes for more info)

 Introduction
 ----------
 The SGDLibrary is a **pure-Matlab** library of a collection of **stochastic optimization algorithms**.
 This solves an unconstrained minimization problem of the form, min f(x) = sum_i f_i(x).

+Note that the [SGDLibrary](https://github.com/hiroyuki-kasai/GDLibrary) internally contains the GDLibrary.

 ## <a name="supp_solver"> List of the algorithms available in SGDLibrary </a>